 Just Eggs Plant-Based Scramble

 Just Eggs comes in a yellow bottle.
-It is made from mung bean protein isolate, canola oil, and other various gums, and natural flavors.
+It is made from mung bean protein isolate, canola oil, other various gums, and natural flavors.
 It has a very similar taste and texture to regular eggs.
 However, it is made with some processed ingredients.

 Why you’ll love this Vegan Breakfast Casserole…